aryam9/Work-Organiser/README.md

 # **WORK ORGANIZER**
-Work Organizer is a Java console app to help you manage tasks efficiently.
-Add tasks with a title, category, due date, and priority, view all or pending tasks sorted by urgency, and mark tasks complete.

-Built with Java OOP, enums, and streams, it demonstrates clean design while keeping your schedule organized.
+Work Organizer is a powerful yet simple Java console application designed to help you manage your tasks efficiently.
+It lets you add tasks with titles, categories, due dates, and priority levels, view all or pending tasks sorted by urgency, and mark tasks as completed.
+Built with object-oriented principles, enums, and Java Streams, it demonstrates clean, modular design while keeping your daily schedule organized and your productivity on track.

-Features
+# **Features**

 Add tasks with title, category, due date, and priority (HIGH, MEDIUM, LOW)